 Yes, Colonial Penn’s life insurance policies has a two-year waiting period.
 If the insured dies of a non-accidental cause within the first two years, Colonial Penn’s death benefit will be to pay back your premiums (with 7% interest).
 Without this waiting period, they would not be able to guarantee approval.

-How Much Coverage Is The $9.95 Plan?
+How Much Coverage Is The Colonial Penn 995 Plan?

-With the $9.95 plan from Colonial Penn, you will get between $418 and $2,000, depending on your age and gender.
+With the 995 Plan from Colonial Penn, you will get between $418 and $2,000, depending on your age and gender.
 50-year-old females get the highest amount ($2,000), as they are the lowest risk, while 85-year-old men get the lowest amount ($418).
 When purchasing life insurance, we highly recommend checking your price on our quoter for a more affordable life insurance policy.

-A unit of Colonial Penn life insurance costs $9.95 per month.
-The amount of death benefit COVERAGE (life insurance benefit) you get for one unit depends on your age and gender.
 Younger females, typically in better health and with longer life expectancies, can expect to get as much as $2,000 for that price.
 Older males, on the other hand, may get as little as $400 for that same 9.95 price.

 Conclusion & Key Takeaways